cagla-su/Linux-Gaming-Guide/README.md

 - If you are using an **NVIDIA GPU**, the recommended way is to install the **proprietary** driver from your package manager.
 - If you are using an **Intel/AMD GPU**, the recommended way is to install the **open-source** driver from your package manager.
 - Both ways are explained in [Lutris' Guide](https://github.com/lutris/docs/blob/master/InstallingDrivers.md).
-- If you don't see your distribution in the link, that means either your distribution's package manager does not include Vulkan drivers or Vulkan drivers are preinstalled (only for Mesa (Intel/AMD) drivers) in your system such as [Fedora did for Mesa drivers](https://packages.fedoraproject.org/pkgs/mesa/mesa-vulkan-drivers/).
+- If you don't see your distribution in the link, that means either your distribution's package manager doesn't include Vulkan drivers or Vulkan drivers are preinstalled (only for Mesa (Intel/AMD) drivers) in your system such as [Fedora did for Mesa drivers](https://packages.fedoraproject.org/pkgs/mesa/mesa-vulkan-drivers/).

 ### 2- Installing Wine and Wine Dependencies
-- First of all, if you are going to install your gaming software from [Flathub](https://flathub.org/), then you can skip this step as Flatpak will already install them with wine and its dependencies.
+- First of all, if you are going to install your gaming software from [Flathub](https://flathub.org/), you can skip this step as Flatpak will already install them with WINE and its dependencies.
 - This step is explained in [Lutris' Guide](https://github.com/lutris/docs/blob/master/WineDependencies.md)

 ### 3- Installing Gaming Software